 """

-Several 1:N relationships in sequence form a hierachy.
+Several 1:N relationships in sequence form a hierarchy.
 Many data standards are defined as hierarchies.

-Filesystems of files and folders with standardized naming conventions are examples of hiearchical structures.
-Many file formats such as HDF5 are also hiearchical.
+Filesystems of files and folders with standardized naming conventions are examples of hierarchical structures.
+Many file formats such as HDF5 are also hierarchical.

 Example: Brain Imaging Database¶